NishantDahal/Movie-Recommender/README.md

 **Running the Application:**

-1. After installing the dependencies, run the application using: `python app.py`
+1. After installing the dependencies, run the application using: `streamlit app.py`

 This will start the movie recommender system.
 You'll be able to interact with the application to receive movie recommendations based on your preferences.